Last updated on October 25th, 2023

 Maintains Heart Health

-The presence of linoleic acid in ghee aids to lower the potential for heart problems.
+The presence of linoleic acid in ghee aids to lowering the potential for heart problems.
 And, cardiovascular problems are one of the most common complications of diabetes.
 The intake of ghee helps to improve the working of gut hormones (GLP-1).

 Another advantage of an improved GLP-1 working is that it helps to delay carb absorption.
 Gradual digestion is effective as it aids in preventing any abrupt spikes in normal blood sugar levels.
 As a result, ghee is a great alternative to regulate other underlying problems of diabetics.

 Improved Insulin Levels